-Italian women’s traditional clothing in Italy exudes elegance and refinement, featuring rich wool skirts and dresses with intricate floral patterns, along with tailored trousers and shirts.
+Italian national costume for women exudes elegance and refinement, featuring rich wool skirts and dresses with intricate floral patterns, along with tailored trousers and shirts.

 Skirts and dresses are essential elements of Italian women’s traditional clothing, crafted from high-quality fabrics like cotton and linen to embody timeless elegance, reflecting centuries of tradition and skilled artistry.